LikeWang10067/b07_Final_Project/README.md

 **User cannot SignUp as an admin account, but only regular user account.**

+**For best viewing experience, please select virtual device that have screen size 5.0" or more.**

 ## Preset data in the database:

 ### Admin Account: